titogithub123/Kickstarter-Fundraising-Success-Analyisis-in-Excel/README.md

 B. She now knows that she needs to have all of her ducks in a row by May 1st, so that she can give herself the best odds of raising the money necessary to stage her play.
 ```
+The next question we had to answer was finding out the optimal dollar amount range that Louise should ask for as her goal amount.
+If the goal is not set right she could find herself where a majority or 60% of the unsuccesful campaigns lived, at the bottom of the charts.

+So we cycled through all the theatre and plays data using countifs command to determine the most successful dollar amount ranges asked accoriding to the date.
+What we discovered was in one way totally expected and in another, surprising in a good way.